-Female activist Kinda Khatib indicted for 'spying for Israel'
+Female activist Kinda Khatib indicted by military court in Lebanon for 'spying for Israel'

 Military Investigative Judge Najat Abu Shakra indicted Khatib on charges of communicating with Israeli agents and allegedly breaking Lebanon's boycott of Israel.